 ASISTA does not provide direct legal services.
 For referrals click here.

-As ASISTA continues in it's recognition of past and present pioneers whose contributions to VAWA continue to pave the way for immigrant victims, we are proud to release our third video on the History of VAWA featuring Co-Director Gail Pendleton who talks about organizing for change and the importance of collaborations.
+As ASISTA continues in it's recognition of past and present pioneers whose contributions to VAWA continue to pave the way for immigrant survivors of gender based violence, we are proud to release our third video on the History of VAWA featuring Co-Director Gail Pendleton who talks about organizing for change and the importance of collaborations.